Usain Bolt: Personal life

 He popularised the "lightning bolt" pose, also known as "to di world" or "bolting", which he used both before races and in celebration.
 The pose consists of extending a slightly raised left arm to the side and the right arm folded across the chest, with both hands have the thumb and index finger outstretched.
 His performance of the pose during his Olympic and World Championship victories led to widespread copying of the move, from American President Barack Obama to small children.
 It has been suggested that the pose comes from Jamaican dancehall moves of the period, though Olympic sprint champion Bernard Williams also had performed similar celebration moves earlier that decade.
 His habit of fist bumping the volunteers for good luck has been noted in the media.

-In 2021, Bolt told the BBC that his love for video games, such as Mario Kart and Mortal Kombat, helped him during his Olympic career.
+In 2021, Bolt told the BBC that his love for video games, such as Mario Kart and Mortal Kombat, had helped him during his Olympic career.

 Financial crisis

-Usain Bolt had fallen victim to a fraud scheme, resulting in the disappearance of more than $12 million from his retirement savings account, according to a letter from his attorneys obtained by the Associated Press.
+On 19 January 2023, Bolt fell victim to a fraud scheme, resulting in the disappearance of more than $12 million from his retirement savings account, according to a letter from his attorneys obtained by the Associated Press.
 The account, held with Kingston-based investment firm Stocks and Securities Ltd., showed a balance of only $12,000, down from its previous $12.8 million.
-Bolt's legal team had stated that if the allegations were true, a serious act of fraud or larceny had been committed against their client.
+Bolt's legal team stated that if the allegations were true, a serious act of fraud or larceny had been committed against their client.

+Two years later, The SSL announced plans to pay back the lost money.
+Former SSL employee Jean-Ann Panton was charged with orchestrating the fraud scheme.
+However, no such payout has occurred as of February 2025.

 Family

+Bolt had two or three girlfriends before he began dating Slovakian fashion designer Lubica Kucerova in late 2011; their relationship ended in May 2012.

-On 17 May 2020, Bolt's longtime girlfriend Kasi Bennett gave birth to their first child, daughter Olympia Lightning.
-Bolt and Bennett welcomed twin boys Thunder and Saint Leo in June 2021.
+In either 2013 or 2014, Bolt began a relationship with Jamaican model Kasi Bennett.
+On 17 May 2020, Bennett gave birth to their first child, daughter Olympia Lightning.
+Bolt and Bennett then welcomed twin boys Thunder and Saint Leo in June 2021.